thehyve/transmart-core/docs/xtrial.md

     - An across trials concept with this value (ignoring the initial `\Across Trials\` part) will be searched for.
         - If it is not found, a warning will be logged and no mapping will be applied to the this study concept.
         - If it is found, then the type if checked.
             - If there is a type mismatch between the study concept and the across trials concept, an error will be logged (but the job will not be aborted) and no mapping will be used.
             - If the types match, the study concept in question will be mapped to the found across trials concept.

 ## Implementation

 *(this information presented in this section is subject to change without notice)*

-Some particularities of the data loading process (namely: it is only possible to determine the full set of study concepts and their types once the full data has been read).
+It is only possible to determine the full set of study concepts and their types once the full data has been read, and therefore it's only possible to determine all the across trials nodes used then.
 But on the other hand, when each fact is inserted, its across trials mapping must already be known (lest we go through an expensive update step later).

-In retrospective,
+This means that we must either load the across trials nodes on demand, or we must preload a superset of the across trials nodes we're going to need.
+We chose the latter option because it minimizes latency.

-it would have been better to implement two passes on the data, when to fully determine the metadata properties (patient data, concepts, and so on), and another to actually insert the data.
-But under the current one-pass, the implementation for across trial will follow these lines:
+In retrospective, it would have been better to implement two passes on the data, one to fully determine the metadata properties (patient data, concepts, and so on), and another to actually insert the data.
+But under the current one-pass, the implementation for across trial follows these lines:

 - Read the across trials file at the same time as the other mapping files.
 Store the information in memory.
 This will be an `allowStartIfComplete` step (has to be executed on restarts).